DevC-Kingston/team1/README.md

 [//]: <> (Please use this Winning Hackathon Application as an example: https://devpost.com/software/rewise-ai-powered-revision-bot)

-**Team Members**: Sabrina Shim, Kemar Reid, Stephan Thomas, Shemar Jones, Aldaine Clarke
+**Team Members**: Sabrina Shim, Stephan Thomas, Shemar Jones, Aldaine Clarke

 ## Inspiration
 We recognized that there are a lot of persons out there who would like to prepare cheap, quick,